FAStEN: An Efficient Adaptive Method for Feature Selection and Estimation in High-Dimensional Functional Regressions: Simulation study

 \section{Simulation study}

-\textbf{Simulation settings}.
-We now employ synthetic data to investigate performance and computational efficiency of \texttt{FAStEN}.
-We also compare it with the only competitor we found in the literature, implemented in the \texttt{R package FRegSigCom} \citep{qi2018function}, in all scenarios in which the computational burden of the latter allows us to run it.
+In this section, we employ synthetic data to investigate performance and computational efficiency of \texttt{FAStEN}.
+First, we benchmark it against the method implemented in the \texttt{R package FRegSigCom} \citep{qi2018function}, which is the only competitor we found in the literature able to deal with high-dimensional scenarios ($p \gg n$).
+Then, we compare the various \texttt{FAStEN} algorithmic implementations described in the previous section to assess their relative strengths and efficiencies.